zephyrproject-rtos/zephyr/samples/net/gptp/README.rst

 Requirements
 ************

-- :ref:`networking_with_qemu`
+- :ref:`networking_with_native_posix`

 Building and Running
 ********************

-A good way to run this sample is to run this gPTP application inside QEMU as described in :ref:`networking_with_qemu` or with embedded device like FRDM-K64F.
-Note that gPTP is only supported for boards that have ethernet port and which has support for collecting timestamps for sent and received ethernet frames.
+A good way to run this sample is to run this gPTP application inside native_posix board as described in :ref:`networking_with_native_posix` or with embedded device like NXP FRDM-K64F or Atmel SAM-E70 Xplained.
+Note that gPTP is only supported for boards that have an Ethernet port and which has support for collecting timestamps for sent and received Ethernet frames.

 Follow these steps to build the gPTP sample application: